 At the time of the creation of the Slovak Republic following the breakup of Czechoslovakia, four reactors that had been under construction at the Mochovce NPP since 1983 and 1987 lay unfinished, with construction suspended for financial reasons.
-Slovak government hopes to resume construction on the Soviet “nuclear ghosts” faced wider concerns from the EU about the forty-three Soviet-style nuclear reactors in operation throughout Central and Eastern Europe, most of which were characterized by “design flaws, poor maintenance, and demoralized staff” (Weselovsky 1998, 19).
+Slovak government hopes to resume construction on the Soviet “nuclear ghosts” faced wider concerns from the EU about the forty-three Soviet-style nuclear reactors in operation throughout Central and Eastern Europe, most of which were characterized by “design flaws, poor maintenance, and demoralized staff” (Wesolowsky 1998, 19).

 For Austrians, the Slovakian reactors’ lack of an adequate modern containment structure was of particular concern.
-Both civil society and government responses to the plan to restart Mochovce-1 and -2 were intense and protracted.
-1.3 million Austrians signed a petition opposing the project.
+Both civil society and government responses to the plan to restart Mochovce-1 and -2 were intense and protracted—1.3 million Austrians signed a petition opposing the project.
 The Austrian government lobbied the European Bank for Reconstruction and Development (EBRD) to withhold financing of the project, and the bank drew up stringent conditions for the required loan.
 However, the Slovakian government preferred an alternative and cheaper offer from the Czech and Russian governments, including Russian finance, and signed contracts with Skoda JS, Russian Atomenergoexport, and other Czech and Russian firms to complete the two older Mochovce-1 and -2 plants.
-To assuage Western concerns, Framatome and Siemens were contracted to address seismic, containment, and other safety issues at a cost of more than $2 billion (Lofstedt 2008, 2228; Van Ourdenaren 2001).
+To assuage Western concerns, Framatome and Siemens were contracted to address seismic, containment, and other safety issues at a cost of more than $2 billion (Lofstedt 2008, 2228; Van Oudenaren 2001).

-Despite strong continuing protests from Austria and other Western governments about inadequacies in these redesigns, the Mochovce-1 and Mochovce-2 reactors were connected to the Slovak grid in 1998 and 1999 (Weselovsky 1998; Van Ourdenaren 2001).
+Despite strong continuing protests from Austria and other Western governments about inadequacies in these redesigns, the Mochovce-1 and -2 reactors were connected to the Slovak grid in 1998 and 1999 (Wesolowsky 1998; Van Oudenaren 2001).
 The Austrian government described the opening of the two reactors as an “irresponsible and unfriendly act” (Lofstedt 2008, 2228).
 However, Austria, together with Slovakian and other European civil society groups, remained deeply concerned about the plan to complete Mochovce-3 and -4 due to the fact that the only environmental impact assessment had been a sham affair undertaken more than two decades earlier by the communist bureaucracy.
 In August 2008 the Slovakian Nuclear Regulatory Authority approved a revised design and promised a new environmental impact assessment, but only at the distant point when an operating license was considered (Nucleonics Week 2011).

 Restarting the Mochovce-3 and -4 project is proving to be even more controversial and difficult for Slovenské elektrárne than restarting the Mochovce-1 and -2 units in the late 1990s.
 By early 2014, Enel decided that its investment in Slovenske elektrárne faced overwhelming problems, especially in completing construction of Mochovce-3 and -4, where projected costs had jumped to more than $5 billion.
-Facing limited prospects of recovering costs through electricity export, Enel announced its intention to sell its 66 percent interest in Slovenske elektrárne (Schneider and Froggatt 2014; Bauerova, Mortkowitz and Tomek 2015).
+Facing limited prospects of recovering costs through electricity export, Enel announced its intention to sell its 66 percent interest in Slovenske elektrárne (Schneider and Froggatt 2014; Bauerova and Tomek 2015).

 “The Octopus”: Slovakian Corruption and the Nuclear Industry